How to Apply

 NOTE: The application fee is non-refundable and non-transferrable.

-By submitting your online application, you are agreeing to abide by the NASW Code of Ethics, the School of Social Welfare Technical Standards, and the School of Social Welfare's Student Advancement Policy.
-If you have questions about the Technical Standards, please contact the appropriate Program Director at 785-864-4720.
+By submitting your online application, you are agreeing to abide by the MSW Student Standards and Advancement Policies and Procedures and NASW Code of Ethics.
+If you have questions, please contact the appropriate Program Director at 785-864-4720.

 Once a decision has been made on your application, you will receive an email from Graduate Studies to check your electronic decision letter and, if an offer is made, an email from the School of Social Welfare.
 All decision notifications are sent via email in the spring; this is the official notification of a decision.
 To ensure your privacy, we are unable to provide admission decisions by telephone.
 Your decision letter will be found on your Check Application Status page.